 - Self-service password and PIN reset.

-- Self-service unlock of encrypted filesystems.
+- Self-service unlock of encrypted drives.

 - Managed enrollment of security questions, mobile phone numbers, personal e-mail addresses and biometrics.